 Inflammation plays a role in your ulcerative colitis symptoms

-Ulcerative colitis inflammation may cause abdominal pain, diarrhea and other symptoms that vary from person to person and from mild to severe.Learn about UC symptoms
+Ulcerative colitis inflammation may cause abdominal pain, diarrhea, fever, fatigue, weight loss, and other symptoms that vary from person to person and from mild to severe.Learn about UC symptoms

 What are the causes of ulcerative colitis?

 The exact cause of UC is not known, but researchers believe ulcerative colitis is caused by a combination of factors that involve genetics, the environment, and an overactive immune system.
-It is not caused by something you ate.Read about UC causes
+It is not caused by something you ate or your diet.Read about UC causes

 How do you get diagnosed with ulcerative colitis?

-If you have symptoms that could indicate UC, you will probably have a few different tests and procedures done to get a diagnosis, as there is no one test that can diagnose ulcerative colitis.UC diagnosis and testing
+If you have symptoms that could indicate UC, you will probably have a few different tests which may include imaging, blood tests and procedures done to get a diagnosis, as there is no one test that can diagnose ulcerative colitis.
+To get a diagnosis, it is important to find a doctor, such as a gastroenterologist or another physician who specializes in Crohn’s disease or ulcerative colitis.UC diagnosis and testing

 There are a variety of different treatments for ulcerative colitis

 Ulcerative colitis is a chronicContinuing or occurring again and again for a long time., life-long disease that requires ongoing treatment.
-There are several different medications available to treat it, and surgery may also be necessary for some patients.UC treatment options
+Categories of drugs for UC treatment include antibiotics, aminosalicylates (5-ASAs), corticosteroids (steroids), immune modifiers (immunomodulators), biologic therapies (biologics) and other oral agents.
+There are several different medications available to treat it, and surgery (such as an ileostomy) may also be necessary for some patients.UC treatment options